Main Content

 Liberty offers a mix of historic blocks near the downtown square, established mid-century subdivisions, and newer construction on the city’s growing southern and eastern edges.
 A few neighborhoods stand out:

 Claywoods is a well-established community popular with families, offering larger homes, mature trees, and proximity to Liberty Public Schools.
-Homes typically range from the $400,000s to $700,000s depending on size and lot.
+Recent closed sales have ranged from about $210,000 to $485,000, with a median near $375,000 (10 sales Jan–Jun 2026, Heartland MLS — pulled and verified by Nelson Home Group, July 12, 2026).

 Ella’s Crossing and similar newer subdivisions on Liberty’s south side feature modern construction from builders like D.R.
 Horton, with floor plans designed for current buyer preferences (open layouts, larger primary suites, study/flex spaces).
+Ella’s Crossing recorded 13 closed sales in the first half of 2026 at $358,000–$470,000 (Heartland MLS, July 12, 2026).
 Pricing generally runs in the $375,000-$500,000 range.

 Downtown-adjacent neighborhoods offer historic homes near the Liberty Square — perfect for buyers who want character, walkability, and proximity to William Jewell College.
 Inventory here is limited and well-maintained historic homes tend to sell quickly.